We can help with:

 Documents must be submitted in 12 point, double-spaced in Word Document format.

-On behalf of the Blake-Beckett Trust, the Australian Society of Authors is thrilled to announce the winner and runner-up of the 2023 Blake-Beckett Trust Scholarship.
+On behalf of the Blake-Beckett Trust, the Australian Society of Authors is thrilled to announce the winner of the 2023 Blake-Beckett Trust Scholarship, Emily Bitto and runner-up, Kate Mildenhall.

 This year’s applications were assessed by Mirandi Riwoe and Anna Spargo-Ryan, who selected four shortlisted applicants: